If you have a less-than-ideal credit score, there are a few steps you can take [and ones you should avoid] to help improve your score.

 And the biggest DO of all: Ask DECU for help

 Here at Earthmover Credit Union, we’re all about helping you manage your finances.
-If you’re in financial trouble of any kind, stop by today to talk with one of our Financial Service Representatives.
+If you’re in financial trouble of any kind, stop by today to talk with one of our Member Advocates.
 We can help consolidate your debt and assist you with creating a manageable budget.
 We even offer debt consolidation loans, providing you with the opportunity to transfer your debt to one low-interest loan, making the prospect of paying down your debt a lot more feasible.